 Routes uses interdisciplinary research to enable its members to engage collaboratively in investigation of all aspects of human mobility, migration and displacement.

-Incorporating our expertise across a range of disciplines with grassroots activism, collaboration with governmental institutions, non-governmental organisations, and the direct voice of people who have moved, Routes provides a platform for a scientifically informed bottom-up approach.
-The goal is to use academically informed perspectives from a variety of disciplinary traditions to create new knowledge, and to intervene in debates, policy processes and practice on the issues of human mobility, migration and displacement.
-In so doing we aim to build capacity, and to attain sustainability, through reciprocal knowledge-sharing with colleagues, students and organisations in and outside academia, as well as to create links with other groups working in this field.
+The goal is to use perspectives from a variety of disciplinary traditions to create new knowledge, and to intervene in debates, policy processes and practice on the issues of human mobility, migration and displacement.
+In so doing we aim to build understanding, capacity, and to attain sustainability, through reciprocal knowledge-sharing with colleagues, students and organisations in and outside academia, as well as to create links with other groups working in this field.

-Drawing together wide-ranging migration expertise, through idea building workshops, co-teaching, and collaborative projects, we seek to develop theory, test it in practice and use it to inform law, policy, practice and social endeavours, in a wide variety of contexts.
-In contributing to the scope of possible visions of the future, we also aim to provide research and tool kits, that are accessible to our co-creators and users beyond the academy, and in non-state contexts.
+Drawing together wide-ranging migration expertise, through idea building workshops, co-teaching, and collaborative projects, Routes seeks to advance and test theory, gain new knowledge and inform law, policy, practice and social endeavours, in a wide variety of contexts.
+In contributing to the scope of possible visions of the future, we also aim to make our knowledge accessible to our co-creators and users beyond the academy, and in non-state contexts.